Dani3lSun/apex-app-crappybird/README.md

 Create a readonly App named for example "CrappyBird Apex" and note down the 2 tokens (Consumer Key / Consumer Secret).
 These keys are needed later.

 ####Oracle SSL Wallet
-To comunicate with the Twitter API (api.twitter.com) over HTTPS, a SSL Wallet is needed for database which contains the 2 CA certificates from api.twitter.com.
+To communicate with the Twitter API (api.twitter.com) over HTTPS, a SSL Wallet is needed for database which contains the 2 CA certificates from api.twitter.com.
 A ready to go wallet is included in the source directory under [../source/wallets/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/wallets).
 The password of the wallet is "Twitter2015".
 The wallet must be deployed on the database server.